Jomiangel1/alx-pre_course/README.md

-another beautiful readme for 0x01.git
+another readme for 0x01.git
+ALX is so cool